 Photo: Luke Behaunek

 When she isn’t on stage or teaching kids to sing, Amy can be found hunched over her laptop like a goblin editing videos for various artists and organizations throughout New York City.
-She specializes in live events, promotional materials, and social media content.
+She specializes in live events, college and professional audition prescreens, promotional materials, and social media content.
 She has created content for the CUNY Dance Initiative, Aaron Copland School of Music, Kupferberg Center for the Arts, Queens Summer Vocal Institute (QSVI), Westchester Summer Vocal Institute (WSVI), Cross Harmony, and St. John's University.
-Her unique editing style blends her training as a musician with her passion for visual storytelling.
+Lauded for “editing like a musician,” her unique editing style blends her musical training with her passion for visual storytelling.

 *indicates COVID cancellation